shrebox/Pokemon-Diffusion/README.md

 ### Formalities 📝

-* The goal is to implement an end-to-end diffusion model on the CelebFace dataset.
+* The goal is to implement an end-to-end diffusion model on the Pokemon dataset.
 * You work alone or in groups of two.
 * Plagiarism will get you expelled from the seminar and potentially exmatriculated.
 However, you can discuss solutions with your fellow students and take inspiration from open-source implementations (see references).
 * You can also copy&pase small code snippets if they are clearly indicated.